12-Monkeys-Developers/cthulhuhack/README.md

 - Hit dice as a resource: activates/deactivates the display on the form
 - Wealth as a resource: enables/disables display on the form
 - Miscellaneous option : if the field is filled, this is used as a resource and will replace Wealth resource

+Hotbar
+- Macro creation with Actor
+- Macro creation with Items

 Compendiums
 - Only in French right now